 Studies consistently show that kids are not getting the recommended amounts of fruits and vegetables.
 Red, sweet, juicy strawberries are one healthy fruit that you won’t have any trouble getting your child to eat.

-Strawberries are one of America’s most loved fruits, with the average American consuming eight pounds per year in 2012.
+Strawberries are one of America’s most loved fruits, with a recent study showing the average American consuming eight pounds per year.
 There are plenty of reasons to love strawberries.

 A cup of naturally sweet strawberries (about eight medium) has only 50 calories, making them the perfect treat to satisfy your child’s sweet tooth.
 Strawberries for dessert pack a powerful nutrient punch that many traditional desserts lack.